lawalgren/ml-notes/notes.md

 Elastic Map Reduce (EMR)
   * Entire data preparation ETL could be done on the EMR ecosystem.
-  * A fully managed hadoor cluster that runs on multiple EC2 instances
+  * A fully managed Hadoop cluster that runs on multiple EC2 instances
   * Can pick and choose different frameworks that you want to use within the cluster
   * Great at scaling petabytes worth of data over distributed systems
   * Notable Tools